Configuration

 Preview & Editor

 Here you can set the different categories and events the extension should handle for you.
-Hovering over the component should show the controls for adjusting it.
+Switching the “edit” mode allows you to disable or enable adding new categories and events.
 As long as you are connected to the internet and the server, changes are saved automatically.
 Keep in mind that updating the configuration resets all event limits and locks to their default.

 Categories